Mindfully Healthy Living

 When ingested, phytic acid interferes with the absorption of vital nutrients and minerals.
 This creates an acidic environment in the body.

 Over time, the body begins to pull these nutrients from the body including the bones and teeth.
-It does this as a self-preservative measure to maintain its crucial alkaline ph in the blood.
+It does this as a self-preservative measure to maintain its crucial alkaline pH in the blood.

 Soaking and sprouting your grains, nuts, legumes, and seeds greatly reduces phytic acid levels, which allows the body to absorb the nutrients necessary from food.
 Gold!